CrisGiacomazzi/Burn_Project/README.md

 * No important outliers were identified that needed to be removed.
 * "Totals" columns in the raw dataframe were excluded in cases that could interfere with the analysis and creation of graphs.
 * In some cases it was necessary to join columns from different dataframes to generate a graph.

+**4) Dictionary**
+(main file)

+**5) Analysis**
+(main file)

+**6) Interpretation and Conclusion**

+In the last decade in South Brazil (RGS), a predominance of males and white people in hospitalizations due to burns was observed, with a progressive increase also between females throughout the period analyzed.

+Exposure to smoke, fire and flames (group 2) was the most importante cause of hospitalization for burns in RGS between 2013 and 2023.
+Then, contact with heat sources and hot substances (group 3) and finally exposure to electrical current, radiation, or extreme environmental temperatures and pressures (group 1).
+It is noteworthy that the number of hospitalizations has fluctuated since 2013, less variation in group 1.

+It is essential to highlight that the etiology of burns in group 2 was the most prevalent in relation to hospitalizations, while group 1 had the highest number od deaths.
+Also, in relation to deaths, there was a more significant increase in 2018 and 2020 in group 1 with the maximum value in 2022, while in groups 2 and 3, the incidence remained stable.

+The regions with the longest length of stay are nearby, probably due to the accredited and reference hospital network available.
+According to the Brazilian Burns Society website, the reference centers for burn treatment are in Porto Alegre city, at the Hospital Cristo Redentor and Pronto Socorro Hospital.
+Therefore, the lower average in other regions may be due to hospital transfers to treatment reference centers.

+These results provide significant insights into the epidemiology of burns in the region, contributing to a more comprehensive understanding of these occurrences.

+**7) Communication and Action**
+(main file)

+**8) SWOT Analysis**

+Strengths:
+- Large volume databases by DATASUS;
+- Exchange of knowledge with experts in burn rehabilitation;
+- Knowledge for society;
+- Possibility of institutional support.

+Weakness:
+- Data quality in DATASUS;
+- Initial research requires further investigation and more advanced techniques;
+- Difficulty calculating hospitalization costs directly in DATASUS.

+Oportunities:
+- Education, prevention and awareness programs;
+- Multidisciplinary work;
+- Modification of legislation and public policies;
+- Comparison of results with other regions and learning from other successful places in prevention.

+Threats:
+- Dependence on resources and public agents for changes (changes of government and changes of positions);
+- Underreporting of data, filling errors;
+- Project not very attractive for financing.